-The check box by Detect settings automatically should not be ticked:
+The checkbox by Detect settings automatically should not be selected:

 Launching the web client service is a requirement to successfully establishing a connection.
-This can be verified through the simultaneously using both keys of the keyboard shortcut Windows key and R. Continue by entering “services.msc” in the window that is now visible and verify by clicking OK.
+This can be verified by using the keyboard shortcut Windows key + R. Continue by entering “services.msc” in the window that is now visible and click OK.